Transportation Reform in Georgia

 Supporting Investment in Transit

-Despite its failure at the polls, the 2012 referendum on a transportation sales tax in the Atlanta area brought to light the public’s demand for better transit, rail, and other alternatives to driving.
-We are also helping to advance projects like the downtown Atlanta streetcar; the Cobb County bus rapid transit project; and the “Atlanta Beltline”―an urban redevelopment and mobility venture that ties together public parks, multi-use trails, and transit by re-using 22-miles of historic railroad corridors circling downtown neighborhoods.
+Residents of metro Atlanta are increasingly demanding alternatives to driving, like increased access to public transit and more walkable communities.
+We are also helping to advance projects that provide alternatives to driving, such as the expansion of MARTA into Clayton County, the downtown Atlanta streetcar, and the “Atlanta Beltline”―an urban redevelopment and mobility venture that ties together public parks, multi-use trails, and transit by re-using 22-miles of historic railroad corridors circling downtown neighborhoods.
 Successful execution of these projects will help chart a new path for metro Atlanta, providing concrete examples of how it can move beyond building more roads.
 SELC will continue to work with leaders in the business community to explore other ways to fund such alternatives.

 Junction ATL: Where Atlanta Transportation & Land Use Meet